 Plenary is requested to invite TSAG to conduct, with the support and contributions from its members, to take necessary measures to review Resolution 11 and its implementation and to provide a proposal for the way forward for its modification and/or any other suggestion.

-TSB secretary was requested to ask UPU for information on current activity, including technical aspects, which may related to ITU mandate.
+TSB secretary was requested to ask UPU for information on current activity, including technical aspects, which may be related to ITU mandate.

 The meeting agreed to call for contributions from ITU membership, esp. those who had requested to maintain Resolution 11 in WTSA-20, to propose possible implementation of Resolution 11 to RG-WTSA.